 What a dump.
 Never in my life had I paid that amount of money or even close to stay in such a filthy place, and I hope I never do again.
 We had made an online reservation for 2 nights at Uno Guest House, the only one we had found we space for two, and at almost 40€ we would sleep on the floor (on a futon, Japanese style) in a rotten and dirty place.
 Oh, and don’t get me wrong: I’ve slept in places like that or worse before, but at 1 or 2$ per night, not 55!

 Anyhow, sleeping issues aside, Kyoto is a fantastic city.
-Full of trees and with many quiet backstreets where traditional Japanese houses provide shelter to young and old, it is a great scenario where spending an afternoon strolling around and getting lost just seems like the right thing to do.
+Full of trees and with many quiet backstreets where traditional Japanese houses provide shelter to young and old, it is a great scenario where spending an afternoon strolling around and getting lost just seems like the right thing to do (you may want to take take online Japanese classes so that conversing with locals is easier).
 You will also find lovely gardens and the royal palace which we would not be able to visit because guided tours are mandatory and they were fully booked for the two days we would be there.

 This would not be too bad though because right after being denied entry we would discover a one-of-a-kind cafe.
 See the insert to read about this little gem- and if you ever go to Kyoto don’t forget where you first heard of it!

 Kyoto is a great city, one that, as Liza put it, I can easily imagine myself living in.
 Time was however ticking away, as was the duration of our rail pass, which meant that we would dedicate the next day to Hiroshima, a city famous in the world for what it probably would not want to be.

 Have you visited Japan?
 Were you here during Obon?
 What surprised you most, and what memories do you still hang on to?
 Share them with us in the comments section below, and this post too if you liked it!